 Ka'ab Bin Ashraf: No, the Prophet did not rejoice his Murder

-The killing of Ka'b ibn al-Ashraf, a poet from the Tayy tribe, is mentioned in Sahih Bukhari, Sahi Muslim, Tabaqat Ibn Sa'd, and in Ibn Hisham's work on the life of the Prophet.
+The killing of Ka'b ibn al-Ashraf, a poet from the Tayy tribe, is mentioned in Sahih Bukhari, Sahi Muslim, Tabaqat Ibn Sa'd, and Ibn Hisham's work on the life of the Prophet.
 Many Muslim scholars have challenged the authenticity of the incident related to Asma bin Marwan.
 Still, many of them accept that Prophet ordered the murder of Ka'b ibn Ashraf.
-They this incident to support the killing of anyone who insults the Prophet.
-Others have used this to prove their point that Islam is inherently violent, and the Prophet promoted terror.
+They quote this incident to support killing anyone who insults the Prophet.
+Others have used this to prove that Islam is inherently violent and the Prophet promoted terror.